HuwCheston/Jazz-Jitter-Analysis/docs/getting-started.md

 </a>

 ## Reproduce models, simulations, and figures
+0. Make sure you have Python 3.10 installed and accessible at the top of your `PATH`, before any other versions of Python.
+Running `python` on a command terminal should open a new Python 3.10 session, not any other version of Python.

-1. First, clone this repository to a new directory on your local machine:
+1. Clone our repository to a new directory on your local machine:
 ```
 git clone https://github.com/HuwCheston/Jazz-Jitter-Analysis
 ```

-2. Download our data from [Zenodo](https://doi.org/10.5281/zenodo.7773824).
+2. Download our raw data from [Zenodo](https://doi.org/10.5281/zenodo.7773824).
 You'll need the `data.zip` file and all the corresponding volumes (in the form `data.z**`)

     *You do not need to download the file perceptual_study_videos.rar unless you wish to replicate the perceptual component of the paper, the code for which is hosted in a separate repository acccessible [via this link](https://github.com/HuwCheston/2023-duo-success-analysis).*